 Printing, Scanning, & Copying

 Links to various e-resources may be found through BEN, the library catalog.
 BEN serves as the proxy server for remote access to the library’s electronic resources.
 To access resources, you can click on links labeled “online access” in BEN.
 You can also use the E-Journal Portal on the library’s homepage to search by journal.
 To authenticate yourself when off-campus, you will be prompted to enter your first name, last name, and library barcode number, which starts with 25103, and is printed on your YU identification card.
-If you encounter problems, first contact the Circulation Desk by email (email@example.com) or phone at (212) 790-0285 to verify your name and barcode.
+If you encounter problems, first contact the Circulation Desk by email (email@example.com) or phone at 646-592-6505 to verify your name and barcode.

 The law library provides audio/visual support.
-Law school classes are not videotaped, but practice rounds for various competitions or other types of class projects may be videotaped and viewed on the Web.
+Law school classes are not videotaped, but practice rounds for various competitions or other types of class projects may be videotaped and viewed on the web.

 Access to Other Local Libraries

-With the presentation of a currently validated Yeshiva University student I.D. card, Cardozo students and faculty have access to all libraries of Yeshiva University, to the Fogelman Library of The New School, and to The Cooper Union Library.
+With the presentation of a currently validated Yeshiva University I.D. card, Cardozo students and faculty have access to all libraries of Yeshiva University, to the Fogelman Library of The New School, and to The Cooper Union Library.
 In addition, the library is a member of METRO, the New York Metropolitan Reference and Research Library Agency.
-Through this organization, Cardozo students and faculty may use materials in area libraries for short periods.
+Through this organization, Cardozo students and faculty may use materials in area libraries for short periods of time.
 The law library also participates in the Conference of Law School Library Directors of Greater New York.
 The nine conference libraries permit direct access to their collections when needed.

 The reference librarians answer questions about area libraries and issue passes, when deemed necessary, to these METRO and conference libraries.
 For questions about access, contact the reference librarians in person or via email@example.com.